slupjs/slup/packages/Buttons/README.md

 <h1 align='center'>Slup - Buttons</h1>

-This package contains the Buttons, a Material Design Component which is part of a bigger ecosystem called [Slup](https://github.com/gejsi/material)
+This package contains the Buttons, a Material Design set of components which is part of a bigger ecosystem called [Slup](https://github.com/gejsi/material)

 ## Description
 From Google's [Material Design guidelines](https://material.io/guidelines):